-The first mint in the United States was the Philadelphia Mint was established in 1792; Philadelphia was the capitol of the United States at the time.
-This mint struck all coinage until 1835.
-According to the United States Mint, the Act of March 3, 1835 established the first branch mints in the country in Dahlonega, Georgia, and Charlotte, North Carolina.
-The act also provided that the Director of the Mint would decide on the regulations for identifying coins stamped at each institution to ensure the central control of all coinage.
+The first mint in the United States, the Philadelphia Mint, was established in 1792; apt as Philadelphia was the United States' capital at the time.
+This mint struck all United States coinage until 1835.
+According to the United States Mint, the Act of March 3, 1835, established the first branch mints in Dahlonega, Georgia, and Charlotte, North Carolina.
+The Act also provided that the Director of the Mint would decide on the regulations for identifying coins stamped at each institution to ensure the central control of all coinage.

-The Dahlonega Mint was opened in 1838 and coined more than $100,000 worth of gold in its first year and had produced almost 1.5 million gold coins in total.
-The Charlotte Mint opened for business in 1837 and only raw gold was processed and refined until 1838, when the first $5 gold half eagle was struck.
+The Dahlonega Mint was opened in 1838 and coined more than $100,000 worth of gold in its first year and produced almost 1.5 million gold coins.
+The Charlotte Mint opened for business in 1837, and raw gold would be processed and refined until 1838 when the first $5 gold half eagle was struck.
 Both mints were closed in 1861 because of the Civil War and never re-opened.

-still operates today minting proof coins, commemorative coins, and bullion coins (see below).
-The New Orleans Mint (“O” mint mark) was a major worldwide port, and opened a new mint in 1854 (under the same act as San Francisco) to refine foreign silver entering the port into US coins.
-It closed after minting its final coins in 1904 because of limited capacity and a lessened need for its existence.
-The Carson City Mint (“CC” mint mark) was opened in 1870 for production of silver coinage because of the discovery of large nodes of silver nearby, but was closed in 1893 due to a lack of volume in mining new silver.
+The Carson City Mint ("CC" mint mark) was opened in 1870 for silver coinage production because of the discovery of large nodes of silver nearby but was closed in 1893 due to a lack of volume in mining new silver.

-The Denver mint began operation in 1906 re-using the 'D' mint mark that Dahlonega had used from 1838 through 1861.
-There was a point in time, though, that the mint mark was removed.The Coinage Act of 1965 was established, in small part, to prohibit the use of mint marks for a period of five years (along with its primary purpose of removing silver from circulating coinage).
-And while coins dated 1965, 1966 and 1967 don't have any mint marks, the practice of using mint marks was resumed in 1968.
-This is also when they were permanently relocated from the reverse of coins to the obverse side.
+The Denver mint began operation in 1906, re-using the 'D' mint mark that Dahlonega had used from 1838 through 1861.
+There was a point in time, though, that the mint mark was removed.The Coinage Act of 1965 was established, in small part, to prohibit the use of mint marks for five years (along with its primary purpose of removing silver from circulating coinage).
+While coins dated 1965, 1966, and 1967 don't have any mint marks, using mint marks was resumed in 1968.
+This year was also when mint marks were permanently relocated from the reverse of coins to the obverse side.

-In the early years of coin production, the only Mint in operation was located in Philadelphia, and so identification of where a coin was minted wasn't necessary.
+In the early years of coin production, the only Mint in operation was located in Philadelphia, so identifying where a coin was minted wasn't necessary.
 And even after the other branch mints were established, the Philadelphia mint – because they were the 'main' mint – continued to mint coins without a mint mark.
-Because of rationing and metal shortage during WWII, in 1942 the composition of the five cent coin was changed to 35% silver, 56% copper and 9% manganese.
+Due to rationing and metal shortage during WWII, in 1942, the five-cent coin's composition was changed to 35% silver, 56% copper, and 9% manganese.
 To distinguish these special coins from those that had already been minted, a 'P' mint mark was added to the reverse side of the coin above the Monticello dome.
-After the war, a return to the regular alloy was made and the 'P’ on Philadelphia coinage was discontinued.
+After the war, the United States Mint returned to the regular alloy composition, and the 'P' mint mark on Philadelphia coinage was largely discontinued.
 The mint mark on Philadelphia coins once again began reappearing in 1979, and today all coins minted in Philadelphia bear the 'P' mint mark except the cent.

 ||Kelsey graduated from the University of South Florida in Tampa with a B.A. in mass communications.
 She is new to the world of numismatics, but as the Marketing Specialist for MCM is dedicated to learning all there is to know.|